Creating Your Voice Over Demo

 Start With A Plan

 A voice over demo needs to be targeted.
 There are many different types of work in voice over and your demo needs to cater to the auditions you want to get.
 A voice demo can be used to get jobs in narration, commercials, announcements, corporate, education and more.
-It’s important to plan out your demo and make it appeal to the type of work you want to get.
+Keep in mind, you've got to fit all of this within about 60 seconds.
+With this, it’s important to plan out your demo and make it appeal to the type of work you want to get.
 Here are a few steps to creating the perfect demo for your dream job:

 What Kind of Work do I Want to Attract?

 The first step is to determine what type of work you want to get with your demo.
 A voice over demo for education is going to be completely different for a demo targeted to audiobooks or commercial VO.
 For whatever market or industry you plan on lending your voice to, it is important to research what sound they are looking for.

 While voice actors can benefit from unique voices and talents, often, talent scouts are looking for something familiar.
 Getting to know the voices typically chosen for commercials will allow you to develop a demo that can showcase your ability to advertise through your voice.
 Certain brands are looking for a voice that can convey their product in the proper sound and tone.